 Drug and alcohol addiction are chronic diseases that are hard to quit, despite their harmful consequences.
 Repeated drug use can cause changes in the brain that interfere with an individual’s ability to control their substance use and resist cravings.
-In many cases, people with substance abuse problems also deal with underlying mental health issues that can make quitting even harder.
+In many cases, people with substance abuse problems also deal with underlying mental health issues that can make quitting even harder, which is why inpatient addiction treatment in Phoenix, AZ, is recommended.

 Addiction can be hard to quit because of the unpleasant withdrawal symptoms that kick in once drug use has stopped, increasing the chance of relapse.
 It’s not uncommon for people to relapse even years after recovery.
 Professional treatment, such as that offered at our inpatient drug rehab in Phoenix can help individuals break their addiction by providing resources for managing withdrawal symptoms and the negative emotions that influence someone to use drugs, to begin with.